 Whether your child learns a language other than English at school or not, learning a new language over the holidays can be really rewarding and fun, for the whole family!
 Learning simple vocabulary your child can put into practice at home is perfect, like the words for different actions, foods and rooms.
 Your child will benefit immensely from learning a foreign language, from improved concentration, better problem solving abilities, additional neural connections and even increased empathy.

 We hope this blog has given you some new ideas on how to keep up with your child’s learning over the summer holidays.
 Give some of these a try to keep holiday boredom at bay!
-Or contact us for a fun tutoring session with Hope Tutoring
+Or contact us for a fun tutoring session with a learning support tutor at Hope Tutoring